TheNameIsRob/post-install-config/README.md

   <li>Other</li>
   </ul>

-  <h2>When ticketing systems are created, help topics are assigned to the ticket to help understand what the problem is about.</h2>
+  <h2>When tickets are created, help topics are assigned to the ticket to help understand what the problem is about.</h2>